 The myth states that women should not feed their baby the first milk (also known as the colostrum) as it is too dirty and will be unhealthy for the baby.
 Some cultures advise discarding colostrum, calling it “impure.”

-Reality: In reality the colostrums is one of the best things that you can give your baby.
-The sooner you begin to breastfeed your baby the more nutritional benefit your baby will acquire from it.
+Reality: In reality the colostrum is one of the best things that you can give your baby.
+The sooner you begin to breastfeed your baby the more nutritional benefit your baby will get from it.
 Breastfeeding is important to your baby’s health, including the colostrum.
 Read our detailed blog Colostrum, the Liquid Gold: Baby’s First Vaccine

-Myth 3: It’s Usual For Breastfeeding to Hurt
+Myth 3: It’s normal for breastfeeding to hurt

-One of the most common misconceptions about breastfeeding is that it is inherently painful.
+One of the most common misconceptions about breastfeeding is that it is always painful.
 Society often normalizes breastfeeding pain, dismissing concerns.

 Reality: Some mothers may experience discomfort in the early days of breastfeeding as they and their baby learn to latch properly, this pain is usually temporary.
 Pain is often a sign of an improper latch, which can be resolved with the help of a lactation consultant or a knowledgeable healthcare professional.